Advanced Energy Industries (NASDAQ:AEIS) Releases Quarterly Earnings Results, Beats Estimates By $0.14 EPS

-Advanced Energy Industries (NASDAQ:AEIS – Get Free Report) announced its quarterly earnings data on Tuesday.
+Advanced Energy Industries (NASDAQ:AEIS – Get Free Report) posted its quarterly earnings results on Tuesday.
 The electronics maker reported $0.85 EPS for the quarter, beating the consensus estimate of $0.71 by $0.14, Briefing.com reports.
-Advanced Energy Industries had a net margin of 6.58% and a return on equity of 11.65%.
-The firm had revenue of $364.95 million during the quarter, compared to analyst estimates of $350.06 million.
-During the same period last year, the firm posted $0.95 EPS.
+Advanced Energy Industries had a net margin of 6.00% and a return on equity of 10.51%.
+The business had revenue of $364.95 million for the quarter, compared to analysts’ expectations of $350.06 million.
+During the same period in the previous year, the company posted $0.95 EPS.
 Advanced Energy Industries’s revenue was down 12.2% on a year-over-year basis.
 Advanced Energy Industries updated its Q3 guidance to $0.65-1.15 EPS and its Q3 2024 guidance to 0.650-1.150 EPS.

 Advanced Energy Industries Stock Performance

-A number of equities analysts have issued reports on the stock.
-Wells Fargo & Company raised their price target on shares of Advanced Energy Industries from $97.00 to $103.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-Citigroup lowered shares of Advanced Energy Industries from a “buy” rating to a “neutral” rating and set a $113.00 price target for the company. in a research report on Monday, July 15th.
-TD Cowen raised their price objective on shares of Advanced Energy Industries from $100.00 to $120.00 and gave the stock a “hold” rating in a research note on Wednesday.
-Susquehanna lifted their price target on shares of Advanced Energy Industries from $90.00 to $103.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Finally, StockNews.com cut shares of Advanced Energy Industries from a “hold” rating to a “sell” rating in a research note on Thursday, May 2nd.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Advanced Energy Industries presently has a consensus rating of “Hold” and an average target price of $110.14.
+AEIS has been the topic of several research analyst reports.
+Benchmark restated a “buy” rating and set a $117.00 price target on shares of Advanced Energy Industries in a report on Wednesday.
+Susquehanna upped their price objective on shares of Advanced Energy Industries from $90.00 to $103.00 and gave the stock a “neutral” rating in a report on Wednesday.
+TD Cowen upped their price objective on shares of Advanced Energy Industries from $100.00 to $120.00 and gave the stock a “hold” rating in a report on Wednesday.
+Wells Fargo & Company upped their price objective on shares of Advanced Energy Industries from $97.00 to $103.00 and gave the stock an “equal weight” rating in a report on Wednesday.
+Finally, StockNews.com upgraded shares of Advanced Energy Industries from a “sell” rating to a “hold” rating in a report on Wednesday.
+Eight research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $110.14.

 Advanced Energy Industries Company Profile